-We know how important our horses’ hooves are – even small injuries and puncture wounds can lead to lameness.
+Frustrating, yes, but you’ll have heard the saying, ‘no foot, no horse’.
+Even small injuries and puncture wounds can lead to lameness and long-term problems.
 However, sometimes when you notice something isn’t quite right with your horse’s feet it can be difficult to know what to do.

 If your horse’s shoe gets loose and becomes twisted it can be very dangerous.
 Your horse could step on a nail and injure himself further.